 We love salmon, so it’s a perfect place for us to start getting more familiar with cooking seafood.

-- In a small bowl, whisk together lemon juice and chili paste.
+- In a small bowl, whisk together 2 Tbsp olive oil and the Cajun seasoning.

-- Place salmon in a flat-bottomed dish and cover with marinade.
-Let fish marinade 1 hour in the refrigerator.
+- Place salmon in a flat-bottomed dish and rub the seasoned oil all over the non-skin side.
+Let fish marinade, covered, for 1 hour in the refrigerator.

-- When you are ready to cook the fish, heat oil in a medium, non-stick skillet over medium-high heat.
+- When you are ready to cook the fish, heat 1 tsp of oil in a non-stick skillet over medium-high heat.